-Application - all athletes, coaches, members, volunteers, participants and family members of participants while in attendance at Club activities.
-All Participants of < <name club="" of="">>agree to abide by the following points when entering club facilities and/or participating in club activities.</name> I agree to symptom screening checks and will let my club know if I have experienced any of the symptom in the last 14 days.
+tion - all athletes, coaches, members, volunteers, participants and family members of participants while in ance at Club activities. icipants of < <name club="" of="">>agree to abide by the following points when entering club s and/or participating in club activities under the COVID-19 Response plan and RTP protocol.</name> I agree to symptom screening checks and will let my club know if I have experienced any of the symptoms in the last 14 days.
 I agree to stay home if feeling sick and remain home for 14 days if experiencing COVID-19 symptoms.
 I agree to sanitize my hands upon entering and exiting the facility, with soap or sanitizer.
-I agree to sanitize the equipment I use throughout my practice with approved cleaning products provide by the club (shared and personal equipment).
+I agree to sanitize the equipment I use throughout my practice with approved cleaning products provided by the club (shared and personal equipment).
 I agree to continue to follow social distancing protocols of staying at least 2 meters away from others.
-I agree to not share any equipment during practice times I agree to abide by all of my club's COVID-19 Policies and Guidelines I understand that if I do not abide by the aforementioned policies/ guidelines, that I may be asked to lea the club for up to 14 days to help protect myself and others around me.
-I acknowledge that continued abuse of the policies and/or guidelines may result in temporary suspensio of my club membership.
-I acknowledge that there are risks associated with entering club facilities and/or participating in club activities, and that the measures taken be the club and participants, including those set out above.
-Name: Parent or Guardian Name: Date: Signature of Participant (if over 18 years of age): Signature of Parent / Guardian (if participant is a minor): (retain completed form in club files)
+I agree to not share any equipment during practice times I agree to abide by all of my clubs COVID-19 Policies and Guidelines I understand that if I do not abide by the aforementioned policies/ guidelines, that I may be asked to leave the club for up to 14 days to help protect myself and others around me.
+I acknowledge that continued abuse of the policies and/or guidelines may result in temporary suspension of my club membership.
+I acknowledge that there are risks associated with entering club facilities and/or participating in club activities, and that the measures taken be the club and participants, including those set out above and under the COVID-19 Response Plan and Return to Sport Protocols, will not entirely eliminate those risks.
+Name: Parent or Guardian Name: Date: Signatu re of Participant (if over 18 years of age): Signatu re of Parent / Guardian (if participant is a minor): (retain c completed form in club files)

-APPENDIX H - CLUB MEMBER COMMUNICATION TEMPLATE
+APPENDIX F - CLUB MEMBER COMMUNICATION TEMPLATE